This course is available for students of the Honours College Humanities Lab.

 Mode of instruction

-During block 4 knowledge clips will be shared on Brightspace.
+During block 4 materials will be shared on Brightspace.
 Students will read the required literature and prepare assignments via blended learning.
 They will meet in Leiden prior to the fieldwork week.

-This course includes a one-week stay in Morocco with excursions, lectures and student presentations, from 27 June until 1 July 2022.
+This course includes a one-week stay in Morocco with excursions, lectures and student presentations, in June 2023 (exact dates to be announced).

 Preparatory assignments 20 %